Customers seeing more products on the shelves

 “Once those limits release, which will probably be next week, then the store will get back to totally being full.
 It was just a matter of catching up,” he said.

-Ed Reid at Lynn’s Dakotamart in Sturgis said he wouldn’t comment on whether or not the supply lines of products have opened up again.
+Ed Reid at Lynn’s Dakotamart in Sturgis said he wasn’t commenting on whether or not the supply lines of products have opened up again.

 He did say, however that their online shopping program, Lynn’s To Go, has proven very popular.

-Note: Editor’s Note: This story was mistakenly published only in part.
-The Pioneer is republishing the story – this time in its entirety.